A glossary of industrial rubber terms from J-Flex – manufacturers of rubber mouldings, silicone sheetings, and much more

 As industrial rubber specialist J-Flex has developed an extensive glossary of terms related to the industrial rubber industry.
 From silicone sheetings through to rubber mouldings to moulded silicone rubber seals we have definitions that can help you gain an understanding of the various technical terms.

-Choose a term from the drop down list to find out a full explanation below – if the term you’re looking for is not on our list, please let us know by phone or email, so we can add it to our site for everyone’s benefit.
+Choose a term from the drop down list to find out a full explanation below – if the term you’re looking for is not on our list, please let us know by phone or email, so we can add it for everyone’s benefit.

 Abrasion Resistance